-- The user ID of the Project Administrator.
-(The Project Administrator does not have to be a member of the project.) - The project limits.
+• The project limits.
 The limits consist of the four command environment limits and a list of all the ACL group names designated for this project (assuming you are using ACLs).
-The list provides a pool of project-specific group names that you or the Project Administrator can assign to the project profile and to users. - The project profile.
+The list provides a pool of project-specific group names that you or the Project Administrator can assign to the project profile and to users.

+• The project profile.
 The profile consists of the default command environment attributes, the project default Initial Attach Point, and the project default ACL groups.
 If the latter two items are defined, users who are assigned no specific Initial Attach Point or ACL groups use the project defaults instead.
 If the command environment default attributes are not set for the project, users who are assigned no specific command environment limits use the system defaults instead.